AElfProject/AElf/docs/sdk/javascript/js-sdk.md

 5. How to use contract instance

-    A contract instance consists of several contract methods, and methods have two kind ways of calling: read-only and send transactions
+    A contract instance consists of several contract methods and methods can be called in two ways: read-only and send transaction.

     ```javascript
     (async () => {